QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 purchase the asset for more than he believes its future dividends are worth.

-The reason is that he expects to have the option to sell the asset later to another investor who will value the asset more highly than he will
+The reason is that he expects to have the option to sell the asset later to another investor who will value the asset more highly than he will.

 * Investors of type :math:`a` are willing to pay the following price for the asset